 It was a huge day for the kicking battle.
 Veteran Stephen Hauschka was short on multiple 52 yard kicks, while rookie Tyler Bass was wide on a 44-yarder but drilled everything from 50-plus, including one from 56-yards out, which cleared the cross bar pretty high up.
 Hauschka did hit one from 52-yards later.
 Unofficially, Hauschka was 5-for-8 overall.
 Bass was 7-for-8.

 New punter Lachlan Edwards was in a Bills uniform for the first time.

 I focused on Harrison Phillips a bit to see how he looked on the first day of live tackling, recovering from his ACL surgery.
-He looked good and showed no signs of any issues.
+He looked good and show no signs of any issues.
 He was really strong at the point of attack.
-It was great to see for him personally, but that, of course, could be a huge difference for this defense on the field as they've already lost Star Lotulelei, who opted out of the 2020 season.
+It was great to see for him personally, but that of course could be a huge difference for this defense on the field as they've already lost Star Lotulelei, who opted out of the 2020 season.

 Defensive end Bryan Cox, Jr. had a good day.
 He showed patience and poise setting the edge.
 Rookie A.J.
 Epenesa has very powerful.
 He uses a bull-rush and his length really well and to his advantage.

 After seeing rookie wide receiver Isaiah Hodgins make some plays earlier in the week, fellow rookie wideout Gabe Davis was the one who stood out on Thursday.
 Davis had a nice practice overall, but had one of the plays of the day when he caught a pass from quarterback Davis Webb (it was a Davis-to-Davis connection) near midfield, then took it to the house, running away from a couple defenders for a touchdown.
 Davis showed a lot of speed on the play for bigger receiver.